Lost in Space: Other technology

 For self-defense, the crew of the Jupiter 2 had an arsenal of laser guns at their disposal, including sling-carried rifles and holstered pistols.
 The first season's personal issue laser gun was a film prop modified from a toy semi-automatic pistol made by Remco.
 The crew also employed a force field around the Jupiter 2 for protection while on alien planets.
 The force shield generator was able to protect the campsite and in one season 3 episode was able to shield the entire planet.

 For communication, the crew used small transceivers to communicate with each other, the Chariot, and the ship.
-In "The Raft", Will improvized several miniature rockoons in an attempt to send an interstellar "message in a bottle" distress signal.
+In "The Raft", Will improvised several miniature rockoons in an attempt to send an interstellar "message in a bottle" distress signal.
 In season 2 a set of relay stations was built to further extend communications while planet-bound.

 Their environmental control Robot B-9 ran air and soil tests, and was able to discharge strong electrostatic charges from his claws, detect threats with his scanner and could produce a defensive smoke screen.
 The Robot could detect faint smells and could both understand speech and speak in its own right.
 The Robot claimed the ability to read human minds by translating emitted thought waves back into words.

 The Jupiter 2 had some unexplained advanced technology that simplified or did away with mundane tasks.
 The "auto-matic laundry" took seconds to clean, iron, fold, and package clothes in clear plastic bags.
 Similarly, the "dishwasher" would clean, wash, and dry dishes in just seconds.

 Technology in the show reflected contemporary real-world developments.
 Silver reflective space blankets, a then new invention developed by NASA in 1964, were used in the episode titled "The Hungry Sea" and "Attack of the Monster Plants".
 The crew's spacesuits were made with aluminum-coated fabric, like NASA's Mercury spacesuits, and had Velcro fasteners, which NASA first used during the Apollo program (1961–1972).

 While the crew normally grew a hydroponic garden on a planet as an intermediate step before cultivating the soil of a planet, they also had "protein pills", which was a complete nutritional substitute for normal foods, in cases of emergency.